zzzx1224/Beyond-model-adaptation-at-test-time-Papers/README.md

 ## What to adapt

 We categorize the test-time adaptation methods into five main categories, based on what they adapt: the **model**, the **inference**, the **normalization**, the **sample**, or the **prompt**.
-The links of the papers are provided in [What to adapt](https://github.com/zzzx1224/Papers-of-test-time-adaptation/blob/main/What%20to%20adapt.md).
+The categorizations and paper links are provided in [What to adapt](https://github.com/zzzx1224/Papers-of-test-time-adaptation/blob/main/What%20to%20adapt.md).

 ## Training & adaptation settings